yphsieh/16S-ITGDB/README.md

 mothur > classify.seqs(fasta=<input file>, processors=<number of processors>, reference=<sequence file of the reference database>, taxonomy=<taxonomy file of the reference database>, methods=<wang>, cutoff=<bootstrap cutoff>)
 ```
 mothur will output two files from the classify.seqs command: a ```*.taxonomy``` file which contains a taxonomy string for each sequence, and a ```*.tax.summary``` file which contains a taxonomic outline indicating the number of sequences that were found for your collection at each level.<br/>
 Our proposed ITGDB is compatible with mothur.
-We used the command to generate the results of ```Intersection``` dataset:
+We used the following command to assgin taxonomy for ```Intersection``` dataset using 8 processors:
 ```
 mothur > classify.seqs(fasta=intersect_seq.fasta, processors=8, reference=taxa_itgdb_seq.fasta, taxonomy=taxa_itgdb_taxa_mothur.txt, methods=wang, cutoff=0)
 ```